MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/spring-apps/management.md

 > For information about the platform design, see [Platform design: Workload management and monitoring](/azure/cloud-adoption-framework/ready/landing-zone/design-area/management-workloads).

 Alternatively, you can choose to **provision your own monitoring resources**.
-This approach gives the application team more autonomy and **simplify the overall management** of your application.
+This approach gives the application team more autonomy and **simplifies the overall management** of your application.
 The tradeoff might be increased management overhead.
 The Azure Spring Apps landing zone accelerator and the following guidance are based on this approach.

 ## Design considerations